-School is in session four to five days a week for the MA programs.
+School is in session three to four days a week for the Medical Assistant (MA) programs.
 The MA classroom schedules will vary according to semester and course in the program, and the student learning objectives may require days of the week to vary.
 Classes and clinical externship schedules will be distributed to students appropriate to the start date.
 Regularly scheduled days off and holidays may be required as make up days for absenteeism or inclement weather according to the instructor's schedule.
 Every effort will be made to post make up days as early as possible.